12 of the Best Occupational Therapy Specialty Certifications in 2023

 Meeting a Range of Needs

-So, you’re an Occupational Therapist, and that means you’re in the business of helping people—from children to geriatrics.
+If you’re an Occupational Therapist or a COTA, that means you’re in the business of helping people—from children to geriatrics.
 And guess what?
 All these different people come with their own set of challenges.
 Specializing in one area allows you to really dig deep, becoming the go-to person for specific treatments.
 In other words, it can make you indispensable.
+Whether you are an entry-level first year professional or a seasoned pro, specialty certifications are a great way to advance your OT and OTA career.

 Stand Out in Your Career

-A specialized certification can set you apart in a competitive job market.
+When searching for a full time role, a specialized advanced certification can set you apart in a competitive job market.
+Advanced certifications are often viewed by employers the same as years of experience, relative fieldwork, and professional development.
 Whether it’s improving your job prospects or opening up avenues for career advancement, specialized training can be your ticket to more specialized roles in the healthcare field or even leading your own practice one day.

 Financial Perks